muschellij2/RIP_SlideDeck_2013/RIP_2015_Dec/Job_Talk_2016Jan07.md

 <div style="font-size: 24pt">

-- Segmentation of Gadolinium-Enhancing Lesions in Patients with MS on MRI (T1w, T2w, FLAIR, PD), (with Dr. Taki Shinohara)
+- Segmentation of Gadolinium-Enhancing Lesions in Patients with MS on MRI (T1w, T2w, FLAIR, PD)
 - Catheter scoring with pre/post-op registration for ICH
-- Creating Department-level indices of publication (with Dr. Jeff Leek)
+- Creating Department-level indices of publication

 </div>